about

 build

-folder, removing atrifacts from a previous build.demo/index.html
+folder, removing atrifacts from a previous build. - Copies over the

-file to the build
+file to thebuild

-and anything that is require
+and anything that isrequire

-d into a single bundle, and writes it out to the build
+d into a single bundle, and writes it out to thebuild

 3000